CS6003 - Advanced Software Engineering (2023/24)

 • Provide formative and summative feedback to students

-Students are expected to spend additional time working on coursework (100 hours), exercises and private study (110 hours).
+Students are expected to spend additional time working on coursework, exercises and private study.

-LO4) Transform a set of software requirements into software requirements specification and then into software design choosing a proper set of software engneering methods and techniques;
+- LO4: Transform a set of software requirements into software requirements specification and then into software design choosing a proper set of software engineering methods and techniques.